inaka/Jayme/README.md

 Notice three things here:

 - A `typealias` is used for tying the generic `EntityType` to a concrete type (our `User`), hence letting the repository know which kind of entity it works with.
-- Even though the `BackendType` is tied to `ServerBackend` at the `ServerRepository` level; since the latter is a protocol, you still have to instantiate a `ServerBackend` in your concrete repository, which needs to be a class to hold this property value.
+- Even though the `BackendType` is tied to `NSURLSessionBackend` at the `ServerRepository` level; since the latter is a protocol, you still have to instantiate a `NSURLSessionBackend` in your concrete repository, which needs to be a class to hold this property value.
 - You have to provide a `name` where the backend is going to look for in order to work with `UserRepository`.
-If you do not alter the default `ServerBackendConfiguration`, the complete path with which the `ServerBackend` will work internally will be `"localhost:8080/users"`, given the `name` that was defined.
+If you do not alter the default `NSURLSessionBackendConfiguration`, the complete path with which the `NSURLSessionBackend` will work internally will be `"localhost:8080/users"`, given the `name` that was defined.

 **That's it!**